-Did this financial product have a sustainable investment objective? ⊠ No ☐ Yes ☐ It made sustainable ☑ It promoted Environmental/Social (E/S) characteristics and investments with an while it did not have as its objective a environmental objective: % sustainable investment, it had a proportion of in economic activities that 14,89% of sustainable investments practices. qualify as environmentally sustainable under the EU economic activities that qualify as Taxonomy The EU Taxonomy is environmentally sustainable under the EU in economic activities that do Taxonomy not qualify as environmentally with an environmental objective in sustainable under the EU economic activities that do not qualify as Taxonomy environmentally sustainable under the EU Taxonomy with a social objective ☐ It made sustainable ☐ It promoted E/S characteristics, but did a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Did this financial product have a sustainable investment objective? ⊠ No ☐ Yes ☐ It made sustainable ☑ It promoted Environmental/Social (E/S) characteristics and investments with an while it did not have as its objective a environmental objective: % sustainable investment, it had a proportion of in economic activities that 15,81% of sustainable investments qualify as environmentally sustainable under the EU economic activities that qualify as Taxonomy environmentally sustainable under the EU in economic activities that do Taxonomy not qualify as environmentally with an environmental objective in sustainable under the EU economic activities that do not qualify as Taxonomy environmentally sustainable under the EU Taxonomy with a social objective ☐ It made sustainable ☐ It promoted E/S characteristics, but did not make any sustainable investments investments with a social aligned with the Taxonomy or not.

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.